AndyObtiva/glimmer-dsl-swt/README.md

 (alternatively, you may clone the repo, follow [CONTRIBUTING.md](CONTRIBUTING.md) instructions, and run samples locally with development glimmer command: `bin/glimmer`)

 ![Glimmer Meta-Sample](/images/glimmer-meta-sample.png)

-See a listing of samples including screenshots and explanations at: [docs/reference/GLIMMER_SAMPLES.md](/docs/reference/GLIMMER_SAMPLES.md)

 ## In Production